-City contributions can be changed by the legislature, by a majority vote of the voters of the city or in accordance with a written agreement entered into between the city and the pension system, where at least a eight trustees have approved the agreement, provided that the change does not increase the period required to amortize the unfunded accrued liability of the Combined Pension Plan.
-Employee contribution changes can be made by the legislature or by a vote of the Board where at least eight trustees have approved the change.
-Decreases in employee contributions can be approved by the Board only if certain funding conditions are met.
+City contributions can be changed by the legislature, by a majority vote of the voters of the city or in accordance with a written agreement entered into between the city and the pension system, where at least eight trustees have approved the agreement, provided that the change does not increase the period required to amortize the unfunded accrued liability of the Combined Pension Plan.
+Changes in employee contributions require the approval of the legislature.